This article was originally published on Vercel.

 lazy

-boolean prop is available to do the opposite for critical images.preload
+boolean prop is available to do the opposite for critical images. - A

-prop is available to make the browser load critical images ASAP.sizes
+prop is available to make the browser load critical images ASAP. - Images are automatically served in different sizes based on the viewport and props such as

 component is just a very handy utility and is not required to achieve the benefits above: